GPIO DIY Embedded Code

 There are many hints in the comments included in the source code that explain how to change the existing configuration to suit your needs if you wish.
 The code has a number of example snippets on how to configure the inputs and outputs based on sample parameters to suit your application.
 In short, it is a quick step towards writing your own GPIO programs in the C programming language.

-By writing your code in the C language, you will be learning the valuable skill of embedded programming.
+By writing your code in the C language, you will learn embedded programming.
 This is ultimately what the GPIO board and template code project are intended to encourage.

 This template code project has:

-This program reads all the runtime variables from MS-II™ over CAN many times per second and allows you to input logic conditions based on any of the CAN variables as well as the 12 on-board GPIO input channels (6 ADCs, 4 digital, and 2 timer channels), and allows you to use these to control 12 outputs (4 PWM and 8 on/off):
+This program reads all the runtime variables from MS-II™/MicroSquirt®/other GPIO boards, etc. over CAN many times per second and allows you to input logic conditions based on any of the CAN variables as well as the 12 on-board GPIO input channels (6 ADCs, 4 digital, and 2 timer channels), and allows you to use these to control 12 outputs (4 PWM and 8 on/off):

 (Contains the Monitor.abs.s19 file you load to your GPIO, it is in the /BIN/ folder.)

-This code was developed entirely on Codewarrior 4.7 Special Edition.
-This compiler (actually a cross-compiler/linker/locator) is available for free from Freescale (which used to be called Motorola):
+This code was developed on Freescale's Codewarrior 4.7 software.
+The updated compiler (technically a "cross-compiler/linker/locator") is available for free as a Special Edition from Freescale (which used to be called Motorola):

 http://www.freescale.com/webapp/sps/site/prod_summary.jsp?code=CW-HCS12X

 You have to register to get the software.
 (Note that the link may eventually become stale.
-If it does, start at www.freescale.com and search for 'codewarrior HCS12(X) special edition')
+If it does, start at the Codewarrior page, or the www.freescale.com home page and search for 'codewarrior HCS12(X) special edition')

 In addition to the many hints, tips, and examples in the source code itself, there is a draft introduction to programming in C for HCS12 embedded applications on B&G hardware here: